-Dreams of opening your own beauty salon can be an exciting thought, but when it comes to the idea of working in a commercial property where overheads, outgoings and expenses will all be taken into account, it can seem really daunting.
-However most budding entrepreneurs look a little closer to home as a way of dipping their toes in the water, so we have compiled the list of do’s and don’ts of opening a home-based salon.
+Do you dream of opening a home-based salon?
+Many do, and it’s an exciting prospect!
+However, when it comes to the idea of working in a commercial property where overheads, outgoings and expenses will be taken into account, it can seem really daunting.
+So, most budding entrepreneurs look a little closer to home as a way of dipping their toes in the water.
+To help you run beauty services at home, we’ve compiled a list of important do’s and don’ts:

-- Do treat your home-based salon like you would any other business; approached with a professional, proficient and business-like mindset.
-Just because your new business is run from your own home, doesn’t mean it should be any less professional than if you were opening up within a commercial property.
+1 – Do treat your home-based salon like any other business; approached with a professional, proficient and business-like mindset.
+Just because the new business is run from home, doesn’t mean it should be any less professional than if you were opening up with a commercial property!

-- Do set restricted working hours.
-Yes you are running a business, but your clients will be coming in and out of your home on a daily / weekly basis.
-If you have a family, you may want to consider having strict working and opening hours that your clients are aware of.
-Working from home gives you the option to be flexible around other commitments, so factor this in before opening your doors.
+4 – Do set restricted working hours.
+Clients will be coming in and out of your home on a daily / weekly basis.
+If you have a family, consider having strict working and opening hours that clients are aware of.
+Working from home provides the option to be flexible around other commitments, so factor this in before opening your doors.

-- Do consider having a separate toilet facility for your clients so that you aren’t opening up your whole home.
-However if this can’t be avoided, ensure that all areas where your clients will be walking through are kept neat and tidy.
+5 – Do consider having a separate toilet facility for clients to avoid opening up your whole home.
+However, if this can’t be avoided, ensure that all areas where clients will be walking through are kept neat and tidy.

-- Do write a business plan and marketing strategy.
-These will help you visualise where you want your business to go and how you will help to grow.
-Also as a business run from your own home, you won’t have the benefit of a shopfront like you would with a commercial premises, so you will need to work a lot harder at marketing your business.
+6 – Do write a business plan and marketing strategy.
+These will help you visualise where the business is going and how it can grow.
+As a business run from home, you won’t have the benefit of a commercial shopfront, so more effort will be required to market the business.
 Consider getting yourself a website with a ‘welcome offer’ for clients’ first visits.

-- Don’t forget about industry trends.
-Whilst you won’t be in the hustle and bustle of a commercial environment, you must still ensure you are keeping up to date with the latest trends and actively working to learn new skills and update your treatment and services list to suit.
-Your potential clients already have a lot of choice, so give them a reason to come to your home-based salon over a bigger salon nearby.
+4 – Don’t forget about industry trends.
+Whilst they’re removed from the hustle and bustle of a commercial environment, you must keep up to date with the latest trends for your home-based spa business or salon.
+You should be actively working to learn new skills and update treatment / services lists to suit these trends.
+Potential clients already have a lot of choice, so give them a reason to come to your home-based salon over a bigger salon nearby.